-“They’re always trying to be greener and more energy-efficient and more environmentally sensitive,” said SHARC chief executive officer and chairman Lynn Mueller of Atlific Hotels, which manages Lake Louise Inn and more than 55 other hotels.
+“They’re always trying to be greener and more energy-efficient and more environmentally sensitive,” said SHARC chief executive officer Lynn Mueller of Atlific Hotels, which manages Lake Louise Inn and more than 55 other hotels.

 SHARC’s Piranha system is the first of its kind in the heating, ventilation and air conditioning market.
 Its self-contained heat pump uses a proprietary direct expansion heat exchanger to extract thermal energy.

 At Lake Louise Inn, the Piranha system collects hot water from washing machines.
 Rather than draining into a sewer as is the currently accepted wastewater practice, the heat energy in the water is recovered.
 The water acts as a source for the heat pump, which heats incoming cold water for future loads.

 It took two days of plumbing and electrical work to install the Piranha system, at a cost of about $60,000, at Lake Louise Inn.
 It’s expected to reduce carbon dioxide emissions by more than 80 tonnes annually, which is the equivalent of taking 17 cars off the road.
 It should also reduce the energy use for the inn’s three large washing machines by 85 per cent.

 It’s estimated the Piranha system, running 18 hours per day, will produce an average of 17,000 litres of hot water daily.
 As the Piranha system runs on electricity, it will offset approximately 57,000 litres of propane annually.

 Since Lake Louise Inn runs on propane, Mueller said it can expect to save about $50,000 annually on fuel costs.
 The savings would be approximately $20,000 a year if the inn was fuelled by natural gas.
 Either way, it’s a very good return on investment.

 “One of the things we’re most proud of is that we can put our system in and have a quick payback without needing the government to support it,” said Mueller.